Terms And Conditions

 Pet Health Insurance

 We strongly support the principle of insuring your pet against unexpected illness or accidents and recommend that you seek the advice of your own veterinary surgeon on brands.
+Some brands specifically exclude dental treatment.

 Pet Health Insurance may be used to cover some of the treatments we provide.
 However, our contract is with you, the owner, not with the Insurance Company.
 Please be aware that it is your responsibility to settle our account and then reclaim the fees from your insurance company.
 We routinely aim to process your claim forms within 15 working days - for this we make no charge.
 Where a "speedy admin" is requested (to assist with cash flow for example), we offer to process claims within 3 working days - however a small charge is made for this service.